 Images are viewed in the playback mode.
 This section covers the basic playback operation.
-The playback mode has additional functions, see page 52.
+The playback mode has additional functions, see page 55.

 Press the playback button to view recorded images.
 Images can be viewed directly from the recording mode or when the lens cover is closed.
-When the lens cover is closed.
+When the cover is closed, press and hold the playback button for a few seconds until the monitor activates.